Flåm Utvikling

-Flåm Utvikling manages the tourist line Flåm Line (Flåmsbana) in Vestland county, Norway.
+Flåm Utvikling is the company that manages the Flåm Line railway (Flåmsbana) which is located in Aurland Municipality in Vestland county, Norway.

-Flåm Utvikling AS is a tourism company whose aim is to strengthen and further develop the tourism industry in Flåm in Aurland municipality.
+Flåm Utvikling AS is a tourism company whose aim is to strengthen and further develop the tourism industry in the village of Flåm in Aurland Municipality.
 The company is a subsidiary of Aurland Ressursutvikling and was founded in 1997.
-From 1 January 1998, Flåm Utvikling took over operational, product development and marketing responsibility for Flåmsbana.
-However, NSB is still operationally responsible for the train management itself, and the Norwegian Railways is responsible for the track and signaling system.
+Starting on 1 January 1998, Flåm Utvikling took over operational, product development, and marketing responsibility for the Flåmsbana railway.
+However, Vy is still operationally responsible for the train management itself, and the Norwegian Railways is responsible for the track and signaling system.